-Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) The measurable, observable The measurable, observable The measurable, observable The candidate needs to demonstrate learning outcomes/objectives are learning outcomes/objectives are learning outcomes/objectives are the ability to develop measurable, linked to appropriate standards, linked to appropriate standards, used linked to appropriate standards, observable learning used to develop meaningful to develop meaningful experiences used to develop meaningful outcomes/objectives, linked to experiences that facilitate that facilitate learning for all experiences that facilitate learning appropriate standards, and used to learning for all students, and are students, and are consistently used for all students, and are frequently develop meaningful experiences that well integrated into and in the lesson plan. used in the lesson plan. facilitate learning for all students as consistently used throughout the evidenced in the lesson plan. lesson plan.
+Exemplary (3 pts) Sound/Solid (2 pts) Acceptable (1 pt) Emerging/Needs Development (0 pts) The measurable, observable The measurable, observable learning The measurable, observable The candidate needs to demonstrate the learning outcomes/objectives are outcomes/objectives are linked to learning outcomes/objectives are linked ability to develop measurable, observable linked to appropriate standards, used appropriate standards, used to develop to appropriate standards, used to learning outcomes/objectives, linked to to develop meaningful experiences meaningful experiences that facilitate develop meaningful experiences that appropriate standards, and used to develop that facilitate learning for all learning for all students, and are facilitate learning for all students, and meaningful experiences that facilitate students, and are well integrated into consistently used in the lesson plan. are frequently used in the lesson plan. learning for all students as evidenced in the and consistently used throughout the lesson plan. lesson plan.